rdubois-crypto/rdubois-crypto/README.md

 # Current focus
-- I’m looking to collaborate on unification of cryptographic APIs, merging frameworks (libECC, Arkwork, blst, lib256zkp).
-Related project is the cylib repo (still a draft for now)
 - I'm currently learning ZKP and Privacy mechanisms used in SSI and blockchains with a specific focus on Starks.
 - I'm working on a starknet implementation of multisignatures and threshold schnorr signatures (Nano signer with Cairo verifier to be integrated in pluugins)